-In 1907 Annan was four miles southwest of Clitheroe in Lancashire to photograph Stonyhurst, a fine Elizabethan building with added Baroque cupolas at its gatehouse.
+In 1907 Annan photographed Stonyhurst, a fine Elizabethan building with added Baroque cupolas at its gatehouse.
 Annan liked to work over the walls of such buildings.
 The light in this print is to a large degree the result of Annan’s handwork on the plate, though it is just possible that the shadows were being cast at forty-five degrees when he made the exposure.
 The empty grounds adds to the tension of the threatening whether.
-His work became somber, introspective, imbued with a quite extraordinary mood which he conjured out of the most ordinary subject matter.
+This large tissue gravure exemplifies the somber, introspective, and quite extraordinary mood he could conjure out of the most ordinary subject matter.
 (Buchanan)

 Buchanan, William, and J C. Annan.
 The Art of the Photographer: J. Craig Annan, 1864-1946.
 Edinburgh: National Galleries of Scotland, 1992. plate 23.